PhotonVision/photonvision/docs/source/docs/advanced-installation/index.md

-# Installation & Setup
+# Advanced Installation

-This page will help you install PhotonVision on your coprocessor, wire it, and properly setup the networking in order to start tracking targets.
+This page will help you install PhotonVision on non-supported coprocessor.

 ## Step 1: Software Install